Shaders

 Shaders language

 The engine uses GLSL shading language for every sub-shader.
-There are numerous GLSL guides over the internet, so there is no need to "re-post" the well documented info again.
+There are many GLSL guides over the internet, so there is no need to "re-post" the well-documented info again.

 There are very few differences:

-- There is a "standard" library of useful methods which is automatically included in every shader source at preprocessing stage.
+- There is a "standard" library of useful methods that is automatically included in every shader source at preprocessing stage.
 The library source could be found here.
-It is well documented, and you may find some functions useful for you job.
+It is well documented, and you may find some functions useful for your job.

 Structure

-Shader has rigid structure that could be described in this code snippet:
+Shader has a rigid structure that could be described in this code snippet:

 (